GoodPBC/react-ssr/README.md

 "dev:server:build": "webpack --config webpack.server.js"
 ```

 This will create our build directory and bundle file.
 We are also going to make use of our nodemon package and create a development server run script in our package.json file.
-This will allow us to keep the server automatically runnning and "hot reloading" as we develop our app.
+This will allow us to keep the server automatically running and "hot reloading" as we develop our app.
 This means that each time we make a change to our app our development server will automatically restart and reflect our latest code. the script is like this

 ```
 "dev:server": "nodemon build/bundle.js"